ktekinay/M_Crypto/README.md

 ```

-AES its encryption bits in its Constructor.
+AES requires its encryption bits in its Constructor.
 Examples:

 ```
 dim aes as AES_MTC